snowplow-archive/snowplow.github.com/_posts/2014-08-12-snowplow-java-tracker-0.5.0-released.md

 <h2><a name="buffersize">4.
 Configuring the buffer</a></h2>

-We've changed the default behaviour of the sending events in this update.
-When you create an `Emitter` and set the `HttpMethod` to send GET requests, we default the Emitter to send events instantly upon being tracked using `setBufferOption`.
-It seems more sensible to send GET requests upon arrival since they will never be grouped similar to how POST requests as being sent.
+We've changed the default behavior of sending events in this update.
+When you create an `Emitter` and set the `HttpMethod` to send GET requests, we default the Emitter to send events instantly upon being tracked.
+It makes most sense to send GET requests upon arrival since they can never be grouped like events sent via POST can be.

 Here is a short example:
 {% highlight java %}
 // By default BufferOption.Instant is set
-Emitter emitter = new Emitter("collector.acme.net", HttpMethod.GET)
+Emitter emitter = new Emitter("collector.acme.net", HttpMethod.GET);

 // By default BufferOption.Default is set
-Emitter emitter = new Emitter("collector.acme.net", HttpMethod.POST)
+Emitter emitter = new Emitter("collector.acme.net", HttpMethod.POST);
-// We can change that if we'd like emitter.setBufferOption(BufferOption.Instant)
+// We can still change that if we like emitter.setBufferOption(BufferOption.Instant);
 {% endhighlight %}

 <h2><a name="trackerbug">5.
 Tracker context bug fix</a></h2>

-[A bug existed][56] in our tracking method signatures that would pass the context argument as a `Map`, this has now been fixed to pass in a list of contexts, using the new `SchemaPayload` as mentioned above.
+[A bug existed][56] in our tracking method signatures whereby the context argument was passed as a `Map`.
+This has now been fixed - now all signatures expect a `List` of contexts, using the new `SchemaPayload` as mentioned above.
 The new type for passing the context is `List<SchemaPayload>`.

 <h2><a name="misc">6.
 Miscellaneous</a></h2>